Muskingum Electric Railroad: Operations

 The trains did not leave the property, and were used solely for shuttling coal.
-Initially, the Muskingum Electric Railroad maintained a connection with the Baltimore and Ohio Railroad, allowing for coal to be transported elsewhere, however this saw limited use.
-The MERR was connected via the former Pennsylvania Railroad Marietta branch, which terminated in Cumberland.
-In later years, after the branch line saw a discontinuation in regular freight service, it was only occasionally used for equipment deliveries.
+Initially, the MERR maintained a connection with the Baltimore and Ohio Railroad, allowing for coal to be transported to the Philo Power Plant, however this only saw limited use as the plant would close in 1975.
+After this, it was only occasionally used for equipment deliveries.